tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 ## relation of stock capitalization to funded debt

+- The amount of stock that follows all the different bond issued by a company (senior and junior issues combined), is always going to be the resources that remain after all debts are fullfilled.

+- **standards prescribed by the new york law** for the bonds of public utilities
+  - all combined mortgage debt will be less than 60% of the assessed property value
+  - capital stock (or the common stock and preferred stock combined) at book value will not be less than two thirds of mortgaged debt.

+- **equity test of doubtful merit in the case of utilities**
+  - Graham states that many of the figures used on the balance sheets were not reliable during his era.
+He feels the test should be used if the earnings of the company are unreliable.
+In such cases, the analyst may want to increase the standards fore test
+    - 75% of the property value
+- **importance of a real-value coverage behind a bond issue**
+  - Graham encourages the analyst to ensure the "going concern value" (or market price if the company could be sold as a whole unit) is substantially higher than the funded debt.
+He really challenges the analyst to look at the value of the business itself instead of the value of its individual pieces.

+- **shareholders' equity measured by market value of stock issues - a supplemental test**
+  - Graham states that a company that has a large market price compared to its total debt is far safer than a company that has a lower market price that closely resembles its total debt.

+- **minima for the stock-equity test**
+  - public utilities -> earnings should be 1.75 times the interest of the debt.
+Market price of stock should be at least 50% of the total debt
+  - railroads -> earnings should be 2 times the interest of the debt.
+Market price of stock should be 66% of the total debt
+  - industrials -> earnings should be 3 times for industrials.
+Market price of stock should be 100% of the total debt
+  - these tests were developed for determining the safety of a bond, not a common stock.

+- **income bonds equivalent to stock equity**
+  - since interest on income bonds (issues that aren't required to pay coupons) is not a fixed charge, it should not be included in the total charges on which coverage is calculated.
+Similarly, the principal amount of such bonds is not to be included in the total funded debt, instead it is to be compared with the stock equity.

+- **significance of unusually large stock-value ratio**
+  - the consideration of a bond's security is primarily based on its coverage ratio (earnings compared to fixed interest charges) and its ratio of stock value to total bonded debt.
+  - the coverage ratio provides the coverage of the coupon payment and the ratio of stock value to total bonded debt provides indicator whether the par value can be repaid.
+When either one of these ratios are uncharacteristically high while the other is low, it's possible that the issue is still safe.

+- **stock-value ratio for railroad and public utility companies.**
+  - applying a stock value ratio to railroads and public utility companies is difficult because of rental obligations and preferred stock of subsidiaries that rank before the parent company's bonds.
+Regardless of those difficulties, Graham states that close attention to the stock-value ratio would have prevented major mistakes by bond investors in 1935-1937

+- **stock-value test not to be modified to reflect changing market conditions**
+  - Analysts might be inclined to make the stock-value ratio adjustable with changing market conditions (because it uses the current market price).
+For example, during a bull market, market prices are higher but the total debt of a bond is fixed.
+Therefore a ratio of 2:1 should potentially be increased to 3:1 during growing market prices.
+Graham suggests practical application is too difficult to implement.

+- **summary of minimum quantitative requirements suggested for fixed-value investment**
+  - it's important to note that the following recommendations were from the 1930's
+  - size of the issuing organization: Municipal bonds should be from a local government with more than 10000 tax paying citizens.
+For businesses, they should produce annual gross revenues of $2 million for public utilities, $3 million for railroads, and $5 million for industrials
+  - interest coverage: this is the comparison of earnings to fixed debt obligations.
+The seven years average interest coverage for each of the following enterprises are 1.75 times the fixed debt for public utility bonds, 2 times for railroad bonds, 3 times for industrial bonds, 2 times for real estate bonds.
+  - value of property: the fair value of property should be more than 50% of the bond's par value
+  - market value of the stock issues: this is a comparison of the company's stock market price to its total bonded debt.
+The stock price should be at least 50% of a public utilities bonded debt, 66% of a railroad's bonded debt, and 100% of an industrial's bonded debt.

 ## special factors in bond analysis

+- Graham encourages investors to find companies with large levels of working capital because it displays a healthy organization that can meet future debt obligations.

+- **parent company only vs consolidated return**
+  - Graham identifies his deep distrust for the parent company's operational subsidiary relationship, with respect to how the income statement is reported.
+He briefly describes and shows on a chart how the coverage ratio is drastically different when the income statement is viewed from the consolidated report to the "parent company only" report.

+- **dividends on preferred stocks of subsidiaries**
+  - Graham provides an example where a parent company fails and goes into receivership.
+Prior to the failure, the parent company had a subsidiary that was paying a preferred share dividend.
+After the failure, the dividend was immediately discontinued.
+The event left the bond holder (debenture holder) of the parent company empty handed.
+The example demonstrates an importance for thoroughly understanding the prioritization of this structure and an importance for having a backed security.
+    - subsidiaries' bond interest
+    - subsidiaries' preferred dividends
+    - parent company's bond interest.

+- **minority interest in common stock of subsidiaries.**
+  - the earnings of minority stock are usually deducted in the income statement after the parent company's bond interest, therefore, it does not reduce the margin of safety calculation.
+Graham suggests subtracting the minority interest before calculating the interest coverage for a more conservative estimate.

+- **capitalization of fixed charges for railroads and utilities**
+  - For example, the railroad industry may lease their railroad cars from other businesses.
+These leases hold considerable fixed expenses on the company and ultimately impact the health of the bonds the company has issued.
+  - after identifying this concern, Graham recommends a rule of thumb for multiplying the fixed charges on the income statement by 22.
+This would provide capitalization of 4.5% on all the fixed charges.
+This was determined by taking the inverse of 22.
+It's important to note that interest rates for railroad debts during 1938 were 4.5%.
+Therefore, this technique could be applied to any industry where fixed charges have numerous variables.
+  - it would be important to adjust the capitalization rate based on the average rates for bonds in that industry.

+- **the working-capital factor in the analysis of industrial bonds**
+  - it's important that a company has excess current assets compared to current liabilities.
+This excess is called the working capital.

+- **3 requisites with respect to working capital**
+  - when assessing the working capital, Graham suggests 3 items should be evaluated
+    - the cash holdings are ample
+    - the ratio of current assets to current liabilities is strong
+    - the working capital bears a suitable proportion of funded debt.
+  - general rule of thumb is that current assets should be double the current liabilities.
+  - Graham challenges the industrial bond investor to find companies that have enough working capital to cover all the bonds issued.
+  - companies with large working capital should be favored ones without a large working capital.

 # Criteria for Purchasing Speculative Senior Securities